Meerut Metro

 Meerut Metro Start Date

-Underground stations of the RRTS Rapid Rail Corridor are being prepared.
+Underground stations of the RRTS Rapid Rail Corridor has been prepared.
 At present, entry-exit gates of all these stations are being built, along finishing work is also in progress.
-Track laying activities are currently going on on this underground section of about 5 km long with three underground stations in Meerut.

-Meerut Metro Opening Date- The expected opening date of Meerut Metro is June 2025, hopefully, all the pending works including the trial of Meerut Metro will be completed before June Month in 2025 nd the inauguration of the Meerut Metro will be done by June 2025.
+Meerut Metro Opening Date- The expected opening date of Meerut Metro is October 2025.
+Hopefully, all the pending works, including the trial of Meerut Metro, will be completed before October Month in 2025, and the inauguration of the Meerut Metro will be done by October 2025.

 Facilities at Meerut Metro Stations